mxochicale/hai2017/reviewing/1001/REVIEW.md

 # Third Round and Submission of Reviews on XX August 2017

-The authors propose an approach that is based on simple internal represenations for PR2 robot to quyicky learn spacial relationships for objects over a table, the approach is very useufl as it can be generalised for tables of different dimensions.
-It is conluded that examplars lexicons are more consistent than grid lexicons but grid lexicons are much quicker for learning representations than examplars lexicons.
-The paper also provides a well structured format and the literature review is vastly enought to pose the importance of the work.
+The authors propose an approach that is based on simple internal representations for PR2 robot to quickly learn spacial relationships for objects over a table, the approach is very useful as it can be generalised for tables of different dimensions.
+It is concluded that exemplars lexicons are more consistent than grid lexicons but grid lexicons are much quicker for learning representations than examplars lexicons.
+The paper also provides a well structured format and the literature review is vastly enough to pose the importance of the work.
 These are some of my major and minor comments that can make the paper stronger.

 ## Major Comments:

-* I did a search on gogle schoolar and  techniques for distributed lexicons (Schulz 2012) has been  cited 4 times and (Schulz 2011) 14 times to August 2017.
+* I did a search on google scholar and  techniques for distributed lexicons (Schulz 2012) has been  cited 4 times and (Schulz 2011) 14 times to August 2017.
-I am wondering if those are the state-of-the-art techniques for language represnetations and which are the advantanges and limitation of such approaches.
+I am wondering if those are the state-of-the-art techniques for language representations and which are the advantages and limitation of such approaches.

 * It would be good for the reader that you mention who propose the confidence